Housing Authority of Snohomish County

-Housing Authority of Snohomish County is a public housing agency in Everett, Washington that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of April 20th, 2019, Housing Authority of Snohomish County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Snohomish County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Voucher (PBV) programs.
+As of September 28th, 2020, Housing Authority of Snohomish County has 1 waiting lists that are open now or opening soon.

 Housing Authority of Snohomish County serves Snohomish County.

 Open Housing Authority of Snohomish County Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Housing Authority of Snohomish County Website: https://hasco.org/.

 Housing Authority of Snohomish County Phone: (425) 290-8499.